-The above physical parameter $\Delta(r)$ [see Fig. 1], following the method of~\cite{Deb2016} and after using Eqs.~(\ref{eq16}) and (\ref{eq17}), we obtain the following equation in order to get the maximum anisotropy at the surface as
+From the above expression for the physical parameter $\Delta(r)$ [see FIG. 1], following the method of~\cite{Deb2016} and after using Eqs.~(\ref{eq16}) and (\ref{eq17}), we obtain the following equation in order to get the maximum anisotropy at the surface:

-Solving Eq.~(\ref{eq25}), after using the values of different observational mass of the different stars and with the choice of the value of bag constant as $83~MeV/{{(fm)}^{3}}$~\cite{Rahaman2014}, we get different values of $R$ for a star.
-We choose only that value of $R$ which is physically valid and consistent with the Buchdahl condition~\cite{Buchdahl1959} and find that anisotropy is maximum at the surface of the stars.
-The central pressure (${p_{r}}_{eff} = {p_{t}}_{eff}$) can shown to be turned out as $5.654 \times 10^{34}~dyne/cm^2$ for $SMC~X-1$ due to $B_g=83~\text{MeV/fm}^3$ and $\alpha=0.06$.
+Solving Eq.~(\ref{eq25}), using different observational mass values for the various stars considered and with the choice of the parametric values of the bag constant as 83~$\text{MeV/(fm)}^3$~\cite{Rahaman2014} and $\alpha$, we get different values for the radius $R$ of the star.
+We choose only that value of $R$ which is physically valid and consistent with the Buchdahl condition~\cite{Buchdahl1959} and find that the anisotropy is maximum at the surface of the star.
+It is found that the central pressure (${p_{r}}^{eff} = {p_{t}}^{eff}$) is $3.691 \times 10^{34}~\text{dyne/cm}^2$ for $SMC~X-1$ due to $B_g=83~\text{MeV/fm}^3$ and $\alpha=0.06$.

 According to Buchdahl~\cite{Buchdahl1959} the maximum allowed mass-radius ratio for a static spherically symmetric compact star is ${2\,M/R}\leq{8/9}$.
-Later Mak and Harko~\cite{Mak2003} came up with the more generalized expression for the same mass-radius ratio.
-Now in our model the effective gravitational mass which is defined in Eq.~(\ref{eq16}) given as $M ={\frac {4}{15}}\,(1+\alpha) \left( 2\,\rho_{{c}}+3\,\rho_{{0}} \right) \pi \,{R}^{3}$.
-The variation of the effective mass with the radius of the stars has shown in FIG.~\ref{Fig2}.
+Later Mak and Harko~\cite{Mak2003} came up with a more generalized expression for the same mass-radius ratio.
+Now in our model the effective gravitational mass which is defined by Eq.~(\ref{eq16}) is given as $M=\frac{4}{15}\pi \,R \left( 2\,{R}^{2}\alpha\,\rho_{{c}}+3\,{R}^{2}\rho_{{0}}+2\,{R}^{2}\rho_{{c}} \right)$.
+The variation of the effective mass with the radius of the star is shown in FIG.~\ref{Fig2}.